ulversson/charts/README.md

 ### Chart configuration is stored in
 ` config/charts.yml `

 I used ticker api for bitcoin/ethereum charts.
 For simplicity of this task I haven't used live chart.
+Nasdaq Chart shows last 100 days.